assets/img/logo.svg

 What are events

 An event represents information recorded by the system during plant operation.
+Events are grouped into three categories:

 • Status indicate the operational state of a device or subsystem